mikhaildasilva/mikhaildasilva-github.io/Additive Manufacturing/README.md

 #### A few challenges that arise when using Silicone:

-- Silicone takes a considerable amount of time to cure ([4](https://www.smooth-on.com/products/ecoflex-00-30/) hours - [16](https://www.smooth-on.com/products/dragon-skin-30/) hours).
+:x: Silicone takes a considerable amount of time to cure ([4](https://www.smooth-on.com/products/ecoflex-00-30/) hours - [16](https://www.smooth-on.com/products/dragon-skin-30/) hours).
 - Necessity of additional expensive equipment
     - Vacuum chamber and pump to remove air bubbles.
     - Inverse moulds of the end product are required to pour Silicone in them.